hedronvision/bazel-compile-commands-extractor/README.md

 ## "Smooth Edges" — what we've enjoyed using this for.

 You should now be all set to go!
 Way to make it through setup.

+There should be a compile_commands.json file in the root of your workspace, enabling your editor to provide great, clang-based autocomplete.
+And you should know what target to `bazel run` to refresh that autocomplete, when you make BUILD-file changes big enough to require a refresh.

+Behind the scenes, that compile_commands.json file contains entries describing all the commands used to build every source file in your project.
+And, for now, there's also one entry per header, describing one way it is compiled.
+(This gets you great autocomplete in header files, too, so you don't have to think about [clangd's biggest rough edge](https://github.com/clangd/clangd/issues/123)).
+Crucially, all these commands have been sufficiently de-Bazeled for clang tooling (or you!) to understand them.

 ### Here's what you should be expecting, based on our experience: